Access Point Tag Persistency

 Device(config)# end

-To verify AP tag persistency in the primary controller, use the following command:
+To verify AP tag persistency in the primary controller, use this command:

 Device# show ap tag summary